zenite-docs/zenite-docs.github.io/server/delete.md

 # Deleting a server

-> Navigation: server.zenite.io > Delete
+> server.zenite.io > Delete

 Do the following actions:

 1. Enter the full server address in the input field to confirm delete, such as "your-server-name.zenite.io".
-2. Click "Delete" button.
+2. Click the "Delete" button.

 Warning: this action is irreversible.
 The server and all your databases on it will be deleted immediately.